mcraiha/spine-unity-docs/Events.md

 		// This is how you subscribe via a declared method.
 It needs the correct signature. skeletonAnimation.state.Event += HandleEvent;

-		// This is how you subscribe via an anonymous delegate. skeletonAnimation.state.Start += delegate (Spine.AnimationState state, int trackIndex) {
+		// You can also use an anonymous delegate. skeletonAnimation.state.Start += delegate (Spine.AnimationState state, int trackIndex) {
 			Debug.Log(string.Format("track {0} started a new animation.", trackIndex));
 		};

-		// This is how you subscribe via an anonymous delegate if you don't need its parameters. skeletonAnimation.state.End += delegate {
+		// ... or choose to ignore its parameters. skeletonAnimation.state.End += delegate {
 			Debug.Log("An animation ended!");
 		};